dstdfx/dist-sys/README.md

 [solution](./ch3d-broadcast/main.go)

-In this implementation, I decided to ignore the default topology offered by maelstrom, instead, a node that recieves initial "broadcast" message becomes "primary", meaning it will be the one responsible for broadcasting messages to the rest of the nodes.
+In this implementation, I decided to ignore the default topology offered by maelstrom, instead, a node that receives initial "broadcast" message becomes "primary", meaning it will be the one responsible for broadcasting messages to the rest of the nodes.
 In this case, the "primary" node becomes a single point of failure, if it goes down before the rest of the nodes have received the message, the message will be lost.
 To mitigate this, I added a random "backup" node, that is choosen every time a new "broadcast" message is received.
 For the sake of simplicity, the "backup" node just forwards the same message to the rest of the nodes, but it could be further improved, for example, the backup node can wait for some period of time before broadcasting and/or then check N random nodes with "read" call, in order to confirm that the message was already received.